 Contractor Financing Programs

 Many Seattle roofing companies offer financing through services like Hearth or GreenSky.
-Promotional rates of 0% APR exist, but read the fine print — many are "deferred interest" products, not true 0% loans.
-If you don't pay the full balance before the promotional period ends, interest from day one is added retroactively.
-Know exactly what you're signing.
+Promotional "0% APR" offers exist, but read the fine print — many are deferred-interest products, not true 0% loans.
+If you don't pay the full balance before the promotional period ends, interest from day one is added retroactively and the effective rate can hit 25%+.
+Know exactly what you're signing before you accept a contractor's financing offer.

 Home Equity Line of Credit (HELOC)

-For homeowners with equity, a HELOC typically offers the lowest interest rate of any financing option.
-Your home serves as collateral, the rate is variable but usually well below personal loan rates, and you only draw what you need.
-Apply before you need the roof — approval takes time.
+For homeowners with sufficient equity, a HELOC typically offers the lowest interest rate of any financing option.
+The rate is variable (usually prime + 1–2%), you only draw what you need, and interest is often tax-deductible on home improvements.
+Apply before you need the roof — HELOC approval takes 4–6 weeks and you don't want to rush it after discovering a major leak.

 Home Equity Loan

-A home equity loan gives you a fixed rate and predictable monthly payments.
-Good option if you want cost certainty and have sufficient equity.
-Like a HELOC, your home is collateral.
+A home equity loan gives you a fixed rate and predictable monthly payments — useful if you want cost certainty over a 5–15 year payoff.
+Good option for homeowners who've been in their house long enough to build meaningful equity.
+Like a HELOC, your home is collateral; default risk is real.

 Personal Loans

-If you don't have enough equity or don't want to put your home on the line, personal loans are available at higher rates (typically 8–20% APR depending on credit).
+If you don't have equity or don't want to put your home on the line, personal loans are available but at meaningfully higher rates (typically 8–24% APR depending on credit).
 They work for smaller projects in the $8,000–$15,000 range where the interest cost is manageable.
-Credit unions often beat banks on rate.
+Credit unions consistently beat banks on rate — check yours before going to a bank.

 Energy Efficiency Tax Credits

-If you're installing an [ENERGY STAR certified roofing product](https://www.energystar.gov/products/roofing_products), you may qualify for the federal Residential Energy Efficiency Tax Credit under Section 25C of the IRS code.
-Consult your tax advisor for eligibility — requirements have changed in recent years and depend on your specific situation.
+Installing an ENERGY STAR certified roofing product — many reflective metal panels and qualifying asphalt shingles qualify — may make you eligible for the federal Residential Energy Efficiency Tax Credit under Section 25C of the IRS code, which provides a credit of up to 30% of the cost (capped at $1,200 for roofing products).
+File IRS Form 5695 with your return.
+Consult a tax advisor for eligibility — requirements have changed in recent years and depend on your specific product selection and tax situation.

 Does Homeowners Insurance Cover Roof Replacement in Seattle?